PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 H, CX, and mixed H/CX assembly is registered through one typed boundary-provider description.
-A provider first checks its logical operation shape and every condition that requires the exact compiler, then selects its depth-independent cached templates.
-The description contains only values consumed by assembly: templates, memory depths, detector placement, and a GF(2) routing policy.
-The common assembler owns boundary placement, logical output-schema validation, and hard-boundary stitching.
+A provider first checks its logical operation shape and every condition that requires the exact compiler, then selects its depth-independent cached slices.
+The description contains only values consumed by assembly: cached slices, memory depths, detector placement, and a GF(2) routing policy.
+The common assembler owns boundary placement, logical output-schema validation, and hard-boundary composition.
 The schema is derived from logical operations and is pinned against physical circuit metadata, keeping a warm assembly independent of physical depth.
 To add another logical Clifford boundary family, the minimum work is therefore (1) an explicit eligibility/fallback check, (2) a bounded physical fixture compiler plus canonical cache key, and (3) a provider description.
-It does not require another schedule-construction or stitch path.
+It does not require another schedule-construction or compose path.
 In the three migrated providers this removes roughly 30 lines of orchestration from the marginal cost of each provider, while leaving their physical compilation and observable-reliability decisions visible in family-specific code.